 chapter in their Ph.D. thesis communicating their research to

-non-specialists, and pledging a cash award from the WISL for
+non-scientists, and pledging a cash award from the WISL for

 each successfully completed chapter; the booklet presented to Rep. Baldwin contained the eight chapters that WISL has received so far.
 The goal of the chapters is to